Netflix cancels 'Space Force' after second season amid company layoffs and shake up

 The cancellation comes after a bad couple of months for Netflix.

-It has lost 200,000 subscribers in 2022, including 700,000 that it lost when it pulled out of the Russian market after Russia invaded Ukraine but which was offset by an additional 500,000 new subscribers elsewhere, and that the subscriber loss was going to get worse before it gets better, with the company saying it will lose another 2 million subscribers before June 2022.
+It lost 200,000 subscribers in 2022, including 700,000 that it lost when it pulled out of the Russian market after Russia invaded Ukraine.
+That latter drop was offset by an additional 500,000 new subscribers from elsewhere.
+Though the expectation is that the subscriber loss is going to get worse before it gets better.
+Netflix said it will lose another 2 million subscribers before June 2022.

 The news triggered a huge sell-off that wiped $50 billion from the company's market value.